34. In Love With Spring: My Novel Online

 “What?
 Yeah.”
 She checked her watch and determined she’d have just enough time to take a shower before Michael came over.
 “Let’s go back.”

-“No, thanks.”
-From all the way up the hall she could see a note on her door.
-Please don’t be from him, please don’t be from him… she picked up her pace, snatched it off the door, and read it.
+“No, thanks.
+I’m really okay…” From all the way up the hall she could see the note on her door.
+“Shit.”
+Annoyed and disappointed, she snatched it off and read it.

 “Looks like a bummer,” Nathaniel said, watching her face.